Disney Music Group: History

 The Walt Disney Company traces the Disney Music Group back to the founding of Disneyland Records on February 4, 1956.
 In that year, the Walt Disney Music Company's Disneyland Records record company was founded on the strength of Fess Parker's 1954 hit recording of the "Ballad of Davy Crockett" using the Disneyland label, which was licensed to Columbia Records.
 The Disneyland label issued its first album, A Child's Garden of Verses.
 Also, Disneyland Records issued Parker's "Wringle Wrangle" single from the "Westward Ho the Wagons!" film within a year of starting operations; the single became a hit.

-In 1959, Walt Disney Productions founded Buena Vista Records as a Disney-endorsed sub-brand without the "Disney" name; the inaugural release from the label was "Annette," the self-titled album featuring vocalist Annette Funicello.
+In 1959, Walt Disney Productions founded Buena Vista Records as a Disney-endorsed sub-brand without the "Disney" name; the inaugural release from the label was "Annette", the self-titled album featuring vocalist Annette Funicello.

-In 1990, The Walt Disney Company founded Hollywood Records after acquiring the valuable Queen catalog.
+In November 1989, The Walt Disney Company founded Hollywood Records after acquiring the valuable Queen catalog.

 The Lyric Street Records label was founded in July 1997 as a division of Hollywood Records.
 In August 1997 Mammoth Records was purchased for $25 million to act as an independent music label within Disney.

 Buena Vista Music Group

 The industry recognized founding of the group was in March 1998 with the reorganization in Disney that brought all Disney music labels into one unit, Buena Vista Music Group, in the Walt Disney Studios.
 The group consisted of Hollywood Records, Buena Vista Records, Lyric Street Records and Mammoth Records with Walt Disney Records and Disney Music Publishing transferred out of Disney Consumer Products.

-In September 2005, BVMG signed with EMI for distribution of its album in the UK, Europe, South Africa and the Middle East replacing Warner Music Group.
+In September 2005, BVMG signed with EMI for distribution of its albums in the UK, Europe, South Africa and the Middle East replacing Warner Music Group.
 In November 2006, Disney Music Publishing and Warner/Chappell Music Inc. agreed to a licensing agreement for Europe and South America major markets.
 In 2006, BVMG launched a concert production arm, Buena Vista Concerts starting with The Cheetah Girls: The Party's Just Begun Tour and High School Musical: The Concert.